fabioz/Pydev/plugins/com.python.pydev.docs/merged_homepage/index.rst

 * **Debugger**:

-    - **Locals are now properly changed in the debugger** -- along with set next statement and auto-reloading this can improve a lot a debug session!
+    - **Locals are now properly changed in the debugger** -- along with set next statement and auto-reloading this can make a debug session much more enjoyable!

-    - Added a way to skip functions on a step-in on functions with a **#\@DontTrace** comment:
+    - Added a way to skip functions on a step-in on functions with **#\@DontTrace** comments:

         - **Makes it possible to skip a lot of boilerplate code on a debug session!**
-        - Can be enabled/disabled in the debugger preferences.
+        - Can be enabled/disabled in the debugger preferences;
-        - Ctrl+1 in a line with a method shows option to add **#\@DontTrace** command (if enabled in the preferences).
+        - Ctrl+1 in a line with a method shows option to add **#\@DontTrace** comment (if enabled in the preferences).

     - Debugging Stackless is much improved, especially for versions of Stackless released from 2014 onwards (special thanks to Anselm Kruis who improved stackless itself for this integration to work properly).